Szirma: History

 Szirma was established during the Arpad-Era and it was first mentioned in a source from 1343.
 In fact, the source was rather related to a person, Mark Szirmai, who lived in the settlement with his family.
 In 1417 the village was donated to the Szirmay Family by King Sigismund.
 Later in the 16th and 17th century the territory was under the rule of The Ottoman Empire.
 As a result of great floods, in 1674 the villagers had to leave the settlement.
 In the 18th century the population was still very small, there were only 72 houses in 1736.
 It was not until the 19th century, however, that the population began to grow.
 Earlier the village also had an important role in agriculture, supplying Miskolc with vegetables.
 Due to the area's geographical features, the garden suburb has excellent flat lands for cultivation.
 In 1950 Szirma was annexed to the city of Miskolc.

 Manor-house

-Around 1902–1903, an ornate manor house, the so-called Klein-Castle, was constructed by two famous architect, Béla Lajta and Ödön Lechner.
-The monument was built in Art Nouveau style, which then belonged to the landowner, Mor Klein and his son Sandor Klein.
+Around 1902–1903, an ornate manor house, the so-called Klein-Castle, was constructed by two famous architects, Béla Lajta and Ödön Lechner.
+It was built in Art Nouveau style, and belonged to the landowner, Mor Klein and his son Sandor Klein.
 The lexicons which were published during interwar period mention the manor-house was also home to a significant artwork collection.
-Unfortunately the building was destroyed during the Second World War in 1944.
+Unfortunately, the building was destroyed during the Second World War in 1944.